Skip to content

 2.4 Other Important Operators

-The ternary conditional operator is the only ternary operator in C and can simplify simple if-else statements:
+The ternary conditional operator is the only ternary operator in C, and it can simplify simple if-else statements:

 c